AndrewH1188/go-tennis-ms1/README.md

 *  Reaching out to new users/customers in having another platform (the website) in which users will be able to find them.
 *  In having the website have the users/customers interact with this by means of uploading their videos for coaching/assessment.
 *  Retain customers through USP (Unique Selling Points) and offers that make Go Tennis the go to place for this kind of service.
 To go on and add a subscription service to give users/customers the sense of commitment and to retain them too.
 Yes ok you could watch YouTube videos, but most often these steps are not relevant to the player watching, the reason is the player watching will want to play their way, a way that is comfortable and controllable to them (at the start, as playing matches/tournaments users will be expected to play to the standard of the other player if not better, if they are to really compete).
 *  By providing coaching at your level and pace this will help with confidence for the users/customers, meaning they will interact with the site more often as they seek to improve and learn, this will give the website stable traffic to start with but over time the more users, the more the business can grow.

 #### Scope
 I want my users to easily understand and learn what Go Tennis System has to offer them and have achieved this on the home page whilst giving the user the ability to contact for any information that may have been overlooked when putting together the text.

 #### Structure
 I have incorporated the about page into the home page as this flowed better especially with the carousel of testimonials.
-I have been able to add the ability to chose the file the user wishes to upload and have been able to make the uploads process a lot cleaner and easier to use for the user which is great for UX.
+I have been able to add the ability to choose the file the user wishes to upload and have been able to make the uploads process a lot cleaner and easier to use for the user which is great for UX.
 After my mentoring session with Antonija it was decided that the new layout was a lot better, but with some small tweeks this would look amazing.
-I took out a lot of the coloured heading bars and made the footer completly blue with the white logos and text.
+I took out a lot of the coloured heading bars and made the footer completely blue with the white logos and text.
 I think if I had a bit more time I would have looked into adding a subscribe part to the page, although this could be a part on its own page as I wouldn't want to make the page appear too cluttered.

 ## Design